humphrayLegare/humphrayLegare.github.io/index.md

 ***
 ## Contact
-> You can contact me on Twitter or Facebok or via my email address [xg7nd9qegg@tuta.io]
+> You can contact me on [Linkedin](https://www.linkedin.com/in/humphray-l%C3%A9gar%C3%A9-a188b58a/ "Linkedin"), [Twitter](https://twitter.com/humphrayLegare "Twitter") or [Facebok](https://www.facebook.com/humphray.legare "Facebook") or via my email address xg7nd9qegg@tuta.io